microsoft/mimalloc/readme.md

 ### ETW

 Event tracing for Windows ([ETW]) provides a high performance way to capture all allocations though mimalloc and analyze them later.
-To build with ETW support, use the `-DMI_TRACE_ETW=ON` cmake option.
+To build with ETW support, use the `-DMI_TRACK_ETW=ON` cmake option.

 You can then capture an allocation trace using the Windows performance recorder (WPR), using the `src/prim/windows/etw-mimalloc.wprp` profile.
 In an admin prompt, you can use: